-If the OS version is earlier than SUSE 12 SP1 or openSUSE 13, modify the /etc/sysconfig/kernel file to add drivers.
+If the OS version is earlier than SUSE 12 SP1 or openSUSE 13, modify the /etc/sysconfig/kernel file.
 For details, see scenario 1.

-If the OS version is SUSE 12 SP1, modify the /etc/dracut.conf file to add drivers.
+If the OS version is SUSE 12 SP1, modify the /etc/dracut.conf file and add xen-pv and VirtIO drivers.
 For details, see scenario 2.

-If the OS version is later than SUSE 12 SP1 or openSUSE 13, modify the /etc/dracut.conf file to add drivers.
+If the OS version is later than SUSE 12 SP1 or openSUSE 13, modify the /etc/ dracut.conf file and add xen-pv and VirtIO drivers to add_drivers.
 For details, see scenario 3.